-- iii.
-FRONT: The card shows the seal of the Department of Homeland Security and contains a more detailed hologram. - iv.
-BACK: The Optical Memory Stripe on the reverse retains the same features of the 1997 card.
+- (c) FRONT: The card shows the seal of the Department of Homeland Security and contains a more detailed hologram. - (d) BACK: The Optical Memory Stripe on the reverse retains the same features of the 1997 card.
 The stripe contains the encoded cardholder information on the card bearer.
-Each card is personalized with an etching showing the bearer's photo, name and signature, date of birth, alien registration number, card expiration date, and card number.
+Each card is personalized with an etching showing the bearer's photo, name and signature, date of birth, alien registration number, card expiration date, and card number. - (4) Unexpired Foreign Passport With I-551 Stamp